COVID–19 Safety Representative & Risk Assessment

 - Dublin Youth Theatre has carried out a risk-assessment for youth theatre activities taking place at 18 Montague Lane.

-- The parents / guardians of all youth theatre members aged under 18 must complete a COVID–19 Declaration Form (Questionnaire) in the week preceding the first workshop of the term.
+- The parents / guardians of all youth theatre members aged under 18 must complete a COVID–19 Declaration Form (Questionnaire) prior to arriving for the DYT activity.

-- Young people aged 18 and over must complete their own COVID–19 Declaration Form (Questionnaire) in the week preceding the first workshop of the term.
+- Young people aged 18 and over must complete their own COVID–19 Declaration Form (Questionnaire) prior to arriving for the DYT activity.

 - In the event that a young person / parent / guardian answers ‘yes’ to any question on the COVID–19 Declaration Form, they must seek medical advice and complete any required period of self-isolation before participating in youth theatre activities.